 Qualitative vs. Quantitative: Answering the Whats, Whys, and Whens

-If you’re hoping to gain a better understanding of qualitative and quantitative research, you’ve come to the right place.
-In this article, we’ll delve into the ins and outs of qualitative and quantitative research, so that the next time you need to conduct market research, you’ll know which you should use and why.
+If you’re hoping to gain a better understanding of qualitative and quantitative market research, you’ve come to the right place.
+In this article, we’ll delve into the ins and outs of qualitative and quantitative research, so that the next time you need to conduct market research, you’ll know which type of approach you should use and why.

 The basics

 To start, let’s get the basics out of the way.
-Different types of research require different methods of collecting data, and that method will be either qualitative or quantitative in nature, it’s that simple.
+Different types of market research require different methods of collecting data, and that method will be either qualitative or quantitative in nature.
 Determining which method is right for you is a bit more complicated; whether you need to conduct qualitative or quantitative research relies heavily on the objectives of your research.
-If you’re hoping to collect data rooted in real-world context and the human experience, qualitative methods are the ones for you, and if you’re hoping to collect numerical data that you can easily analyze and compare, quantitative methods are what you should choose.
+If you’re hoping to collect data rooted in real-world context and the human experience, qualitative research methods are the ones for you, and if you’re hoping to collect numerical data that you can easily analyze and compare, quantitative research methods are what you should choose.
 Now, let’s explore both of these a bit more in depth.

 What is qualitative research?